adarshdigievo/blog/_posts/2025-06-16-pycon-us-ai-and-future-of-programming.md

 ---
 title: Will AI Replace Junior Developers?
 I Asked Experts at Pycon US
-date: 2025-06-16 19:20:00 +05:30
+date: 2025-06-17 19:20:00 +05:30
 categories: [ Python, Pycon ]
 tags: [ python, events, pycon, ai ]     # TAG names should always be lowercase
 ---

-At this year’s PyCon US, I decided to try something different.
-I skipped most of the talks and focused on the hallway track- just walking around, meeting people, and asking questions.

 I attended Pycon US in Pittsburgh - This was my first in-person Pycon US.

+At this PyCon, I decided to try something different.
+I skipped most of the talks and focused on the hallway track - just walking around, meeting people, and asking questions.

 I was also presenting a poster at PyCon - on using Python to improve at chess.
 [Link](https://github.com/adarshdigievo/talks/tree/main/Pycon%20US%2025%20-%20Improving%20in%20Chess)

-Before the conference, I had prepared a few questions I wanted to ask Python experts:
+Before the conference, I had prepared a few questions I wanted to ask the Python people:

 - What do you think is the future of programming?